-- Information on the basic price and the unit price
+- Information on the basic price and the price per unit

 In some target markets, certain names are even prescribed for the Buy button.
 The same applies to invoices, delivery notes, cancellations and return notes, which are usually created directly by WooCommerce within the system.
 Here, too, there are sometimes mandatory specifications.

-Some laws require you to operate your online shop with a secure connection via SSL.
+Some laws oblige you to operate your online shop with a secure connection via SSL.
 This should be a matter of course for a serious portal anyway.
 It also minimizes your business risk.
 Google also prefers portals that have an SSL certificate.
-Included in plans from RAIDBOXES is such a certificate by default.
+Such a certificate is always included in the packages from RAIDBOXES.

-As you can see, the legal requirements for the EU are particularly strict, especially in Germany and Austria.
-You also have to deal with these even if you only deliver to these target markets or your shop is available there.
-For the German-speaking market there are two special WooCommerce plugins for the European market that make your webshop as legally compliant as possible with minimal effort: German Market from MarketPress and Germanized from Vendidero.
+As you can already see, the legal requirements in the EU are particularly strict, especially in Germany and Austria.
+You also have to deal with this if you only deliver to these target markets or your shop is available there.
+For the German-speaking market there are two special WooCommerce Plugins , which make your webshop as legally compliant as possible with little effort: German Market from MarketPress and Germanized from Vendidero.

 You can implement the following functions without too much configuration:

 - Legal text templates in which you only need to add your own information, for example your address.
 You'll receive new versions of the texts via the plugin update and you'll need to exchange these yourself.
 Alternatively, you can integrate services like Protected Shops.
 More on that in a moment.

 - At all legally relevant points, necessary additional information such as taxes, delivery times, shipping costs, and the "price per unit" are displayed.
 The order in the checkout process also complies with legal requirements.